 The John Innes Centre and The Sainsbury Laboratory are working with UKRI’s Biotechnology and Biological Sciences Research Council (BBSRC) to develop the case for investment in the new infrastructure, and they are seeking private capital investment alongside public funding to realise their ambitious scientific vision.

 Executive Director of The Sainsbury Laboratory, Professor Nick Talbot FRS said: “Healthy Plants, Healthy People, Healthy Planet is a strategy that will allow us to supercharge our capability in the UK, providing an un-paralleled understanding of the world’s most important crops, enabling us to grow food productively and sustainably.
-If we are to feed the world’s growing population in a sustainable way, we will need to revolutionize our agriculture.
+If we are to feed the world’s growing population in a sustainable way, we will need to revolutionise our agriculture.
 HP3 enables us to generate scientific understanding to make this a reality”

 This vision for a UK hub to unite the UK’s capability in plant and microbial science and to open up our research infrastructure to more researchers, universities and collaborators is an exciting step change in the capabilities and ways of working in this field.”